Pharmacies (Apotik) and Obtaining Medications in Indonesia

 Consult your doctor before departure

 If any family member requires prescribed medication, ask your doctor if you could obtain a supply of medication that will last until your next home leave in case Indonesian pharmacists do not carry the drugs required by your family.
-Note the expiration date of the drugs before purchase.
-Tell your pharmacist that you intend to use them over an extended period and confirm that drug strength will be remain the same.
-If the medications that you need have a short shelf life and they are not available in Indonesia, agencies such as International SOS can often obtain prescription medications from overseas suppliers within several days.
+Note the expiration date of the drugs before purchase; your pharmacist will give you medications whose expiration dates are appropriate.
+If the medications that you need have a short shelf life and they are not available in Indonesia, medical clinics such as International SOS may be able to order the medicines for your through one of their clinics.
+It is best to check with them before you travel, so they can estimate the delivery time.

-It is okay to bring prescription medications from your home country to Indonesia, but you MUST obtain and bring with you either a doctor's letter outlining the need for and listing the medication(s) and/or a copy of the original prescription(s).
-It is best to bring both!
+It is permitted to bring prescription medications from your home country to Indonesia, but you MUST obtain and bring with you either a doctor's letter outlining the need for and listing the medication(s) and/or a copy of the original prescription(s).
+It is best to bring both and additionally the medicines should be in original packaging where possible.
 If you are questioned about the medications by Indonesian customs officials, you need to have these documents to prove that the medication is legally prescribed.

 Local pharmacies (apotik)

 A limited number of foreign chain pharmacies can be found in most of the major cities in Indonesia and include Guardian and Century Health Care.
 These pharmacies are located in major malls and shopping centers in Jakarta.
 They sell a wide range of prescription and over-the-counter medications and toiletries, and typically have a pharmacist on staff to fill prescriptions and assist customers with drug-related questions.
 Be advised that many Indonesian pharmacists know little English.
-If you are having problems communicating, write the name of the medication down and show it to the pharmacist as it may simply be pronounced differently in Indonesian.
-If what you need is not available in one store, it may be obtained from another store and held it for pickup.
-In some cases, they may be able to deliver the drugs directly to your residence.
+If you are having problems communicating, write the name of the medication down, and show it or your prescription/medical bottle to the pharmacist as it may simply be pronounced differently in Indonesian.
+If what you need is not available in one store, it may be obtained from another branch of the pharmacy and held it for pickup.
+In some cases, they may even be able to deliver the drugs directly to your residence.

 There are many privately owned local apotik (pharmacies) in Indonesia.
-One of the better chains is Apotik Melawai, which is headquartered in Jakarta.
 There are also several government-owned pharmacies which sell drugs produced at government factories.
-Many local pharmacies sell generic medicines (obat generik) which are much cheaper.
+Many local pharmacies sell generic medicines (obat generik) which are much cheaper than branded options.

 In the evening on Jl.
 Roxy and Jl.
 Gajah Mada, many roadside stalls selling drugs at very reduced rates open for business.
 Their customers are usually poor people who cannot afford apotik prices.
-However, in many cases the drugs are fake and/or of uncertain origin, poor quality, or sold with a false expiration date.
-It is not advisable to purchase necessary or critical medication from roadside vendors.
+However we urge great caution in purchasing from roadside stalls as in many cases the drugs are fake and/or of uncertain origin, poor quality or sold with a false expiration date.

 Obtaining medications from abroad

 A medication order from abroad is most likely to be more expensive than the purchase of a locally available drug or its generic equivalent.
-In addition to the price tag, shipping costs and handling fees can add up to US$400 to your final cost.
+In addition to the price tag, shipping costs and handling fees can add considerable expense to your final cost.

 Alternatively, speak to your physician at home and ask for a prescription.
-A family member or friend may then collect the prescription and medication(s), which can then be hand-carried by anybody from your company traveling to Indonesia or delivered to you via courier service.
-Various services have different policies on the shipment of drugs, but a written copy of the prescription accompanying the package is usually required and the maximum amount permitted is typically a 3-month supply.
+A family member or friend may then collect medication(s), which can then be hand-carried to Indonesian by a friend or colleague or delivered to you via courier service.
+This is for non-narcotic and non-controlled medicines such as blood pressure tablets.
+Various international courier services have different policies on the shipment of drugs, but a written copy of the prescription accompanying the package is usually required and the maximum amount permitted is typically a 3-month supply.
 Individuals may agree to hand-carry a larger amount, but may be held up at customs if a purpose other than personal consumption is suspected.
 If the person brings a copy of your prescription and an email/letter asking you to bring the medicine, this should help their passage through customs.

 Irrespective of where you obtain your medication from, please double-check before you leave that you have been prescribed the correct medication.
 If in doubt, ask to have a look at the medication's accompanying MIMS literature to confirm that you have been given the correct generic medication, as it may be under a different trade name.
 If you are unsure, ask to speak to the pharmacist again or call your medical advisor.
 This is important because most pharmacies will not allow you to return medication once it has been dispensed and paid for.

-Also make sure that you have explicit instructions from the pharmacist on how to administer the medication, that you have been given the correct dose, that all medication is marked correctly and that the dosage is legible on all labels.
+Make sure that you have explicit instructions from the pharmacist on how to administer the medication, that you have been given the correct dose, that all medication is marked correctly and that the dosage is legible on all labels.
 Again, this may not always be clear and can lead to confusion.
 Be particularly careful with medications given to your children and if in any doubt, speak to a qualified medical advisor or your home doctor to confirm what you have been given is correct.
-Accidents do happen, even in the best facilities.

-Polypharmacy is also fairly common, and you may end up receiving a prescription (resep) with five or six items on it for a simple ailment.
-The provision of vitamin supplements is also acceptable and the prescribing habits of Indonesian doctors may be different than what you are accustomed to.
-If you are not happy with what is being given to you, politely refuse the items that you deem unnecessary and take only those on the script that are required to cure the illness or relieve the symptoms.
+The provision of vitamin supplements is also common in Indonesia and doctors may have different prescribing habits than you are accustomed to.
+If you are not happy with what is being prescribed for you, politely refuse the items that you deem unnecessary and purchase only those on the script that you are confident are required to cure the illness or relieve the symptoms.
+If in doubt, seek advice from your assistance company or home doctor.

 Local drugs may use different names